containers/podman-desktop/website/docs/troubleshooting.md

 It is highly unlikely that you may be stuck in such a situation but if you are, here's a quick fix for it.

-Assuming the name of the Podman Machine to be **"my-machine"**, run the following commands in the terminal:
+Assuming the name of the Podman Machine to be `my-machine`, run the following commands in the terminal:

 ```sh
 wsl --list